Aarav-111/Humanoid-Operating-System/README.md

 The A2 simulator is a proper 3D task planner just like the K5D virtual simulator but A2 simulator is physical.

+## **Benchmarking...**

+How We're the Best in the World?

+The proof is in the numbers.
+Our *K5D simulator* has passed the MMRO benchmark, the standard test used to measure general-purpose robot intelligence, with a score of 99%.
+That puts HOS ahead of every other general-purpose robotic arm system measured against this benchmark, and it backs up the claim with hard data rather than just a demo.

+Find our proof for the Score of the benchmarks here: https://drive.google.com/drive/folders/1bAwEW-q3GPSAHZffDW0udatJOwSDtqaD?usp=sharing

 ## **Upcoming Versions of physical robots**

 ---